openaq/aqi-hub/docs/methods.md

 ## Piecewise linear function

 A piecewise linear function is a type of function that is defined by multiple linear segments, each applying to a specific interval of the input variable.
 Essentially, it means the function is made up of straight-line sections that connect to form a continuous graph.
-A continuous piecewise linear function is comprise of different linear functions at defined intervals.
-An example of how a piecewise linear function appears when graphed:
+An example of how a piecewise linear function appears when graphed based on the US EPA PM<sub>2.5</sub> concentration breakpoints:

 ```js
 import {piecewiseChart} from './components/piecewise-chart.js';